-Body of missing US service member recovered in Niger
+Pentagon identifies fourth US soldier killed in Niger

 - Five Nigerien soldiers also were killed in the attack

-(CNN)The body of a US service member who went missing following a deadly ambush Wednesday in southwest Niger has been recovered, multiple US officials told CNN Friday.
+(CNN)The Defense Department has identified the fourth service member killed in an ambush in Niger on Wednesday as 25-year-old Army Sgt.
+La David Johnson.

-The discovery of the missing US service member in a remote area of the northwestern African country by Nigerien troops comes nearly 48 hours after he was first discovered to be missing in the wake of the attack.
+Johnson was killed by enemy fire in the ambush, the Pentagon said.
+His body was recovered by US personnel Friday in a remote area of the northwestern African country by Nigerian troops nearly 48 hours after he was discovered missing in the wake of the attack, US officials told CNN on Friday.

-The recovery of the missing US service member raised the number of US troops killed in Wednesday's attack to four.

-"The body of another US service member has been recovered from the area of the attack bringing the number of US service members killed in this attack to four," Department of Defense spokesman Col. Rob Manning told reporters at the Pentagon.

-The American service member, who has been identified by US military personnel, went missing after a group of US soldiers near the Niger-Mali border were attacked by up to 50 fighters that are thought to be likely affiliated with ISIS, a US official said.
+Johnson's group was attacked near the Niger-Mali border by up to 50 fighters thought to be affiliated with ISIS, a US official said.

-The 12-member US team was leaving a meeting in unarmored pick-up trucks when they began taking fire from small arms, machine guns and rocket propelled grenades, according to a US defense official.
+The 12-member US team was leaving a meeting in unarmored pick-up trucks when they began taking fire from small arms, machine guns and rocket-propelled grenades, according to a US defense official.

-With window glass exploding all around them, the US soldiers, including multiple Green Berets, exited the vehicles, ran for cover, and began returning fire.
+With window glass exploding all around them, the service members, including multiple Army Special Forces soldiers, exited the vehicles, ran for cover, and began returning fire, killing some of the attacking militants.

-It is unclear how the missing service member became separated during the firefight from the rest of the advisory team he was accompanying.
-None of the other soldiers involved in the engagement witnessed him being captured or taken away by enemy forces.
+It is unclear how Johnson became separated from the rest of the advisory team during the firefight.
+None of the other soldiers with Johnson witnessed him being captured or taken away by enemy forces.

-The US military does not believe the missing service member was ever in enemy hands.

-One reason the US military launched the urgent search and rescue mission was that electronic signals were monitored indicating the possibility that he was still alive in the field.
+The US military said it does not believe Johnson ever fell into enemy hands, but had reason to believe he might be alive.
+Military officials launched an urgent search-and-rescue mission after receiving electronic signals that indicated Johnson might be alive in the field.

 The US military initially issued a statement Thursday saying the attack left three US service members dead and two wounded.

-A large scale search and rescue operation involving US, French and Nigerien troops was launched soon after US officials realized one of the US service members was unaccounted for.
+The large-scale search-and-rescue operation involving US, French and Nigerien troops was launched soon after US officials realized one of the US service members was unaccounted for.

-Elite US Special Operations Forces troops were flown in from the continental US to aid in the recovery effort.

-US Navy SEALs were deployed to a US military base in Sigonella, Sicily in anticipation of a possible rescue attempt but never went into Niger.
+Elite US special operations forces troops were flown in from the continental US to aid in the recovery effort.
+US Navy SEALs were deployed to a US military base in Sigonella, Sicily, in anticipation of a possible rescue attempt, but never went into Niger.

+"We had everything, jets, rotary wings, (Intelligence, Surveillance, and Reconnaissance), various platforms, human intelligence, signals intelligence, you name it," US Army Col. Mark Cheadle, a spokesman for Africa Command told reporters at the Pentagon Friday via a phone call.
+"There was a full-court press by all of (the Department of Defense), the Nigerien government, the Department of State and the French to help us recover our lost one."

+He added that the Nigerien troops who found the body in the vicinity of the attack transferred the remains to a team of US Special Operations Forces who flew the body to the capital, Niamey, where it was identified, Cheadle said.

 CNN did not report the details of the search operation while it was ongoing and did not report the deceased service member's recovery until CNN was assured that his family was notified.